 (Amd) 903.2.8.4 Care facilities.
-An automatic sprinkler system installed in accordance with Section 903.3.1.3 shall be permitted in Group R-4 care facilities with sixteen or fewer residents when all of the following conditions are met:
+An automatic sprinkler system installed in accordance with Section 903.3.1.3 shall be permitted in Group R-4 care facilities with 16 or fewer Sixteen residents when all of the following conditions are met:

 - 1. The facility is not in a building containing mixed occupancies, - 2.
-The building in which the facility is located is limited to two stories above grade plane and 40 feet (12.2 m) in height, - 3.
-The automatic sprinkler system has with a minimum 30-minute water supply, - 4.
+The building in which the facility is located is limited to two stories above grade plane and 40 feet in height, insert conversion? - 3.
+The automatic sprinkler system is provided with a minimum 30-minute water supply, - 4.
 All habitable, enclosed usable areas and closets shall be sprinklered, - 5.
-Facilities with more than eight residents shall be treated as two-family dwellings with regard to water supply, and
+Facilities with more than eight residents shall be treated as two-family dwellings with regard to water supply, and two-family dwelling ital ea time

-- 6. The automatic sprinkler system is provided with valve supervision by one of the following methods: - 6.1.
-A single listed control valve that shuts off both domestic and automatic sprinkler system water supply and a separate valve that shuts off the domestic system only. - 6.2.
+- 6. The sprinkler system is provided with valve supervision by one of the following methods: - 6.1.
+A single listed control valve that shuts off both domestic and sprinkler system water supply and a separate valve that shuts off the domestic system only. - 6.2.
 Electrical supervision connected to the facility's fire alarm system. - 6.3.
 Valve closure that causes the sounding of an audible alarm audible throughout the premises.

 (Amd) 903.2.11 Specific building areas and hazards.
-In all occupancies other than Group U, an automatic sprinkler system shall be installed for building design or hazards in the locations set forth in Sections 903.2.11.1 to 903.2.11.7, inclusive.
+In all occupancies other than Group U, an automatic sprinkler system shall be installed for building design or hazards in the locations set forth in sections 903.2.11.1 to 903.2.11.7 inclusive.

 (Add) 903.2.11.7 Additional statutory requirements.
-Pursuant to section 29-315 of the Connecticut General Statutes, automatic fire extinguishing systems shall be installed on each floor of any building or structure to be built more than four stories tall and to be used for human occupancy and in other occupancies as required by the State Fire Marshal in the interest of safety because of special occupancy hazards.
+Pursuant to \$ection \$29-315 of the Connecticut General Statutes, automatic fire extinguishing systems shall be installed in any building or structure to be built more than four stories tall and used for human occupancy and in other occupancies as required by the State Fire Marshal in the interest of safety because of special occupancy hazards.